1116574/wtp-nlp-impediments/documentation.md

 --------

 ### `Degraded_Segment`
-There are (possibly undefinied) delays between stations, there are less trains than usual (reduced frequency), trains stop for longer then normal, or an otherwise condition that degrades the service, **but doesnt stop it completely**
+There are (possibly undefinied) delays between stations, there are less trains than usual (reduced frequency), trains stop for longer then normal, or an otherwise condition that degrades the service, **but doesnt stop it completely** (*note that this was rarely, if ever, encountered on the real network, thus test data was sparse and this status might be buggier then the rest of spaghetti code here*)

 `affected` will be a list of stops that service is degraded on.